Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 snippet:InterfacePublish

 When the event message is declared as an interface, NServiceBus will generate a proxy, set properties and publish the message.
-It's equivalent of the following call:
+It's equivalent to the following call:

 snippet:InstancePublish